Cuccinelli email to asylum officers sparks anger, push back

 USCIS declined to comment to CNN on the email, which was first reported by BuzzFeed.

-Michael Knowles, president of the local union, expressed anger at Cuccinelli's message on behalf of the asylum officers who work in the Washington, D.C. area, in response to the letter to the workforce.
+Michael Knowles, president of the American Federation of Government Employees Local 1924, expressed anger at Cuccinelli's message.

-Cuccinelli, Knowles said, "seems to be blaming the workforce for high referral rate."
+Cuccinelli "seems to be blaming the workforce for high referral rate," Knowles said, speaking on behalf of asylum officers in the National Capital Region.

 "That's the way the law is designed," he said.
 "It's intended to be an expeditious process," so people have due process and those who are granted asylum are granted so by a judge and those who are not are supposed to be removed.